LGBTQ rights in Canada: Activities where equality guaranteed

 Accordingly, discrimination, including harassment, based on real or perceived sexual orientation, gender identity, or HIV/AIDS status is prohibited throughout Canada in private and public sector employment, housing, services provided to the public and publicity.
 All aspects of employment are covered, including benefits for spouses and long-term partners.
 Examples of services include credit, insurance, government programs, hotels and schools open to the public.
 Schools open to the public are liable for anti-gay name-calling and bullying by students or staff.
-LGBT Canadians have been allowed to serve in the military since the Douglas case was settled in 1992.
+LGBTQ Canadians have been allowed to serve in the military since the Douglas case was settled in 1992.

 Prohibited discrimination occurs not only when someone is treated less favourably or is harassed based on a prohibited ground, but also when a uniform policy or practice has a perhaps unintended disproportionately adverse effect based on the ground.
 This is called "adverse effect discrimination".
 For example, it might in theory be discriminatory for schools open to the public to require parental consent for student participation in all school clubs, assuming that students are less likely to ask for or get permission to participate in gay–straight alliance clubs.